-In this work, we investigated the formation and evolution of NSCs by studying their structural and photometric properties in a dwarf galaxy sample biased towards low-surface-brightness and diffuse --UDG-like-- galaxies located beyond the LV and outside the environment of galaxy clusters.
-We made use of \emph{HST} follow-up observations of 79 MATLAS galaxies with the ACS using the F606W and F814W filters.
-This sample is composed of 41 nucleated dwarfs, 13 of which are newly identified thanks to \emph{HST} high spatial resolution images, and two have a double nucleus.
+In this work we investigated the formation and evolution of NSCs by studying their structural and photometric properties in a dwarf galaxy sample biased toward low surface brightness and diffuse (UDG-like) galaxies located beyond the LV and outside the environment of galaxy clusters.
+We made use of HST follow-up observations of 79 MATLAS galaxies with the ACS using the F606W and F814W filters.
+This sample is composed of 41 nucleated dwarfs, 13 of which are newly identified thanks to HST high spatial resolution images, and two have a double nucleus.

 We modeled the NSCs with a Sérsic profile and obtained a reliable result for 31 of them; the derived parameters are provided in Table \ref{tab:NSCprop}.
-We compared their structural properties and photometry to NSCs in nearby field LTGs, and in dwarf galaxies from the LV, as well as from the Virgo and Fornax galaxy clusters.
+We compared their structural properties and photometry to NSCs in nearby field LTGs, and in dwarf galaxies from the LV, and from the Virgo and Fornax galaxy clusters.
 The R$_{\rm e,\rm NSC}$ of the MATLAS NSCs does not tend to be larger as they get brighter and more massive.
 Moreover, while we do not see an influence of the absolute magnitude on the ellipticity, the Sérsic index of the MATLAS NSCs gets larger with M$_{\ast}^{\rm NSC}$, as observed in the Virgo cluster.

-Looking at the relation between the NSCs and their host galaxy, we find that a non negligible fraction of the MATLAS NSCs tend to be brighter and more massive than NSCs in typical dwarf galaxies.
-This could be either due to the galaxies being ongoing tidal disruption or to an enhanced growth of NSCs in UDGs, producing more massive NSCs.
+The relation between the NSCs and their host galaxy shows that a non-negligible fraction of the MATLAS NSCs tend to be brighter and more massive than NSCs in typical dwarf galaxies.
+This could be due to the galaxies undergoing tidal disruption or to an increased growth of NSCs in UDGs, thus producing more massive NSCs.

-We derived the color profiles within 3R$_{\rm e,\rm NSC}$ of the modeled NSCs and remark that, while the low-mass NSCs tend to have an almost constant profile consistent with the migration scenario, the most massive NSCs have a steep slope, from an outer redder color to an inner bluer color, suggesting a change of stellar population, which might be caused by a contribution from in-situ star formation.
+We derived the color profiles within 3R$_{\rm e,\rm NSC}$ of the modeled NSCs and remark that, while the low-mass NSCs tend to have an almost constant profile consistent with the migration scenario, the most massive NSCs have a steep slope, from an outer redder color to an inner bluer color, suggesting a change in stellar population, which might be caused by a contribution from in situ star formation.